tiffbouchard/Hangman/README.md

 # Hangman
-*Made using HTML, CSS and Javascript*
+*A simple browser game made using HTML, CSS and Javascript*

 ### Screenshots